-Express your affection by creating these simple handmade gifts and decorations for Valentine's Day.
-From heart-shape art to pretty Valentine's Day decor for your mantel, these crafts and projects will be loved on February 14 and beyond.
+Express your affection by creating these simple handmade gifts and Valentine's Day Decorations.
+Whether you make our heart decorations or pretty Valentine craft ideas, these DIYs and projects will be loved on February 14 and beyond.

-String art looks complicated, but it's actually a fun project that comes together quickly (even with kids involved) and makes a great Valentine's Day idea.
+String art looks complicated, but it's actually a fun project that comes together quickly (even with kids involved) and makes a great Valentine's Day gift.
 Paint a piece of lightweight wood your desired color.
-Trace a heart shape using a pencil, and stencil the outline of the love letters, or another word of your choosing.
-Tap thin nails on the outlines of the shape and word, spacing them about 1/2 inch apart.
+Trace a heart shape using a pencil, and stencil the outline of the LOVE or another word of your choosing.
+Tap thin nails along the lines of the shape and word, spacing them about 1/2 inch apart.
 Loop a thin yarn or string from nail to nail, across, up and down, and side to side, until you achieve the desired look.

 Create a one-of-a-kind mantel display with these simple cutout 3-D cards.